Red Sox finally beat Yankees to snap 12-game skid vs rivals

 Houck (2-0) gave up just that one hit and an unearned run.
 He struck out four and walked three in six innings.

+“He’s got good stuff,” Yankees manager Aaron Boone said.
+“I thought maybe we expanded a little bit on some pitches off the plate.
+He did a good job of working his two-seamer in, and then even changeup off of that.
+But he was tough.”

-In his big league debut in Miami on Tuesday, Houck held the Marlins to two hits over five scoreless innings, striking out seven.
+In his big league debut at Miami on Tuesday, Houck held the Marlins to two hits over five scoreless innings, striking out seven.

 Deivi García (2-2) was roughed up for six runs and eight hits over three innings in his fifth career start.
+He felt his command was off.

+“I battled with that today,” he said through a translator.
+“It kept me from being as aggressive as I wanted to be.”

 With the Red Sox leading 3-0 in the third, Chavis hit a hanging slider that landed in the first row of seats above the Green Monster in left field.

-Chavis’ first homer came on a belt-high slider in the second and left Fenway Park completely.
+Chavis’ first homer came on a belt-high slider in the second and left Fenway completely.

+“Just a bump here for him, but all things he can correct, and go out and do what we’ve seen in his next one,” Boone said about García.

 DELAY